14-Day Turkey And Greece Itinerary (Detailed Guide)

 Grab your beach gear and slip on your walking shoes because you’re heading to the beach.
 Arguably, the nicest beach in Antalya is Konyaalti Beach – it’s about a 40-minute walk, but it’s scenic, and you get to see the city simultaneously.
 You’ll wander along the old tram line and gaze out at the Mediterranean Sea over the cliffs.

-Enjoy the beach park in all its glory – this is an excellent place to hang out all day on the beach, in the restaurants, and perusing the shops.
+Enjoy the beach park in all its glory – this is an excellent place to spend the day on the beach, in the restaurants, and perusing the shops.
 There are plenty of public bathrooms and changing rooms, too.
 Also, if you’d like to get some exercise, the park has a cool pathway for runners and cyclists.
 There are also many pretty grassy patches in the shade if you want to picnic.

 End your day back in Kaleici for dinner, and make sure you explore the alleyways through Hadrian’s Gate at night – you’ll find plenty of cool bars with live music.